paulross/skiplist/docs/source/design.rst

 Node membership of the additional lists is done in a probabilistic manner.
 This is achieved at node creation time by tossing a virtual coin.
 These lists are not explicit, they are implied by the references between Nodes at a particular level.

-'Level' is an size_t that specifies the linked list, level 0 is the linked list to every node.
+'Level' is an ``size_t`` type that specifies the linked list, level 0 is the linked list to every node.
 The list at level 1 links (ideally) to every other node.
 The list at level 2 links (ideally) to every fourth node and so on.
 In general the list at level n links (ideally) to every 2**n node.